-Definition: The synovial membrane (MS) covers the internal surface of the fibrous joint capsule and only 4 deep cells.
+Definition: The synovial membrane (MS) covers the internal surface of the fibrous joint capsule and only four deep cells.

-Synovial fluid (LS) is produced by the synovial membrane, which lubricates the articular surface of the joint and provides nutrients to the articular cartilage.
-The synovial fluid is composed mainly of hyaluronic acid, glycoproteins and transudate capillaries within the synovial membrane.
+Synovial fluid (LS) is produced by the synovial membrane, which lubricates the joint’s articular surface and provides nutrients to the articular cartilage.
+The synovial fluid comprises hyaluronic acid, glycoproteins, and transudate capillaries within the synovial membrane.

-The synovial membrane is composed of adipose and fibrous tissue, they have a smooth non-adherent surface that allows easy movement between tissues.
-The surface is permeable to proteins, water and small molecules.
+The synovial membrane is composed of fatty and fibrous tissue; they have a smooth non-adherent surface that allows easy movement between tissues.
+The cover is permeable to proteins, water, and small molecules.

 The synovial membrane contains two layers:

 - The intima: (a thin cellular layer) contains macrophages and fibroblasts.

 The synovial membrane provides joint lubrication, limiting friction, and cleaning the joint cavity, determining what can enter the joint cavity and which must remain outside.

 This is a transparent, colorless, thick, and fibrous liquid.
 Many consider it to be similar to egg white.